 At the heart of SERV S&L are the mighty motorbikes.
 They enable us to move effectively through the worst of London traffic, in a safe and progressive manner.
 Each bike is fitted with a specially designed blood box plate that can securely carry up to two boxes of blood product.
 Each bike also has panniers that can be used to carry samples, documents or medical equipment that our client hospitals might need in an emergency.

 Whilst SERV S&L started out as a motorbike charity, nowadays, cars are just as important to what we do.
 In the face of ever increasing demands on our services, cars are essential to transport orders of three boxes or over.
-Not only that, but at 3° and below, our two wheeled fleet is grounded as we have a duty of care to ensure that our riders and their precious cargo are safe on the road.
+Not only that, but during adverse weather, our two wheeled fleet is grounded as we have a duty of care to ensure that our riders and their precious cargo are safe on the road.
 Winter is the time we are reminded just how critical cars are to SERV S&L’s mission.